 To summarize, what do you get for $235,824?

 (Let’s say each server have 192 GB of memory and 3TB of raw local for VSAN for the sake of this example)

 |Dual Socket||Single Socket|

 |8 hosts||12 hosts|

-Outcome Scenario B: With a higher core density, single socket servers are much more cost efficient as you license more cores at once with the VMware (socket base licensed) products.
+Outcome scenario bigger environment: SINGLE SOCKET WIN BY FAR.
+With a higher core density, single socket servers are much more cost efficient as you license more cores at once with the VMware (socket base licensed) products.

-If like M. Picky you have always worked with dual socket servers and thought that single sockets are for peasants, consider looking into it from this day forward.
-With the constant evolution of processors it makes now more and more sense to go for a single processor with lot’s of cores instead of two smaller ones, especially in environments running a lot of small/medium size VMs.
+If like M. Picky you have always worked with dual socket servers and thought that single sockets are for peasants, consider looking into it from now on.
+With the constant evolution of processors it makes more and more sense to go for a single processor with lot’s of cores instead of two smaller ones, especially in environments running a lot of small/medium size VMs.